MAKARD/react-redux-lifecycles/README.md

 ##### storeDidUpdate

-Will called after store receive new state (reducer has been executed).
+Will called after store received new state (reducer has been executed).

 To get access to `storeDidUpdate` method just use `withLifeCycles()` method without any arguments.

 ##### storeDidUpdateState

-Will called after store receive new specific state (reducer has been executed).
+Will called after store received new specific state (reducer has been executed).

 To get access to `storeDidUpdateState` method just use `withLifeCycles()` with `array of strings` as argument.
 For example: